 Causing pain and fear in those I love was not something I had ever had to do prior to this.
 I will forever remember the looks on the faces of my husband and parents.

 Many of the phone calls and texts from my closest friends are etched in my memory.
 I chose not to share my story on social media immediately.
 At the time, I did not want to be the next Facebook page.
 I did share the news with those closest to us.

 How I felt after treatment: Following the treatment, I struggled with thoughts of how I entered the hospital feeling amazingly healthy and energetic and left feeling on the brink of death.
-After being home for approximately one week, I lost bladder control and returned home with a catheter.
+For example, after being home for approximately one week following my first cancer diagnosis and treatment, I lost bladder control and returned home with a catheter.
 A week later, I was diagnosed with a hospital grade bladder infection that was doing its best to send my body into toxic shock.

 What I did to help myself: Being surrounded by family and friends before, during, and after treatment helped me more than I could have ever helped myself.
 I was able to spend the majority of my recovery time at home.
 Because of this, my baby and I were able to work together to bring back my supply of breastmilk.